 Firearm Reciprocity Agreements in Pennsylvania — Visit the website of the Attorney General to find a list of the state licenses/permits recognized by the Attorney General under § 6106(2)(b)(15).
 Also find more information regarding the carrying of firearms in Pennsylvania.

-If you were arrested for carrying a firearm without a license, then contact an experienced criminal defense attorney at Skinner Law Firm.
+If you were arrested for carrying a firearm without a license, then contact an experienced attorney at Skinner Law Firm.
 Related charges can include the unlawful sale of a firearm, carrying a firearm without a license, and possession of a firearm by a person not to possess.

 If you were charged with either a felony or a misdemeanor offense under Section 6105, then contact an experienced criminal defense attorney at Skinner Law Firm.
 Michael Skinner is an experienced firearms and weapons attorney in West Chester, PA.
 He represents clients throughout Chester County and Delaware County, PA.
 Michael Skinner has offices in Delaware County, PA.
 Contact Attorney Michael Skinner today to discuss your case.